Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/x-spot-integratons/x-spot-integration-for-altair-grid-engine/README.md

 ### qsub Wrapper Configuration <a href="#user-content-3-qsub-wrapper-configuration" id="user-content-3-qsub-wrapper-configuration"></a>

 As a proof of concept, a relatively simple wrapper can be placed alongside `qsub` in the `${SGE_ROOT}/bin/${ARCH}` directory.
 The wrapper will inspect job commands given to `qsub`, watching for requests for the `xspot` queue.
 If none are found, the wrapper gets out of the way and passes everything to the original `qsub` which could be renamed `qsub.orig`.
-If a request for the `xspot` queue is discovered by the wrapper, it will intercept any job parameters that need modification for a successful X-Spot job launch and make the required changes before passing the rest of the job parameters to the original `qsub`.
+If a request for the `xspot` queue is discovered by the wrapper, it will intercept any job parameters that need modification for a successful Compute Optimizer job launch and make the required changes before passing the rest of the job parameters to the original `qsub`.
 The AGE Administrator is encouraged to adopt a more robust strategy, e.g. leveraging AGE's JSV framework.
-Exostellar can deliver the requirements for successful X-Spot job launch.
+Exostellar can deliver the requirements for successful Compute Optimizer job launch.

 1. The following global variables should be set on the top of the wrapper script:
    1. The wrapper script should be found here: